 YVR currently uses the Aircraft Noise & Operations Monitoring System to monitor aircraft operations and noise levels at 20 permanent locations throughout Metro Vancouver.
 The data collected helps us understand the impact of aircraft noise in communities, perform trend analysis, investigate noise concerns and select winners for the annual YVR Fly Quiet Awards.

-Our 2016 community survey of Metro Vancouver residents shows that only 14 per cent of respondents reported being annoyed by aircraft noise—down from 15 per cent in 2015.
-We received 1,886 noise concerns in 2016—a 13 per cent increase from 2015—with the top three complainants accounting for 73 per cent of concerns.
-The number of individuals who registered a complaint increased slightly, from 298 in 2015 to 301 in 2016.
+Our 2017 community survey of Metro Vancouver residents shows that 82 per cent of respondents reported not being annoyed by aircraft noise—down from 86 per cent in 2016.
+We received 1,293 noise concerns from 253 people in 2017, a 31 per cent decrease from those received in 2016.
+Four individuals submitted the highest number of concerns, which accounted for 64 per cent of the total number of concerns received.
+The number of individuals who registered concerns decreased, from 301 in 2016 down to 253 in 2017.

 Ground Run-Up Enclosure

-2016 marked the fifth full year of operations for our Ground Run-Up Enclosure (GRE), a noise reduction structure that primarily serves business jets and propeller aircraft on the south side of the airport.
-In 2016, the GRE accommodated 1,064 run-ups, an increase from 2015.
-We received 51 noise complaints from 21 people regarding run-up noise and 41 per cent of these complaints came from one person.
+2017 marked the sixth full year of operations for our Ground Run-Up Enclosure (GRE), a noise reduction structure that primarily serves business jets and propeller aircraft on the south side of the airport.
+In 2017, the GRE accommodated approximately 1,280 run-ups, an increase from 2016.
+We received 73 noise complaints from 30 people regarding run-up noise and 56 per cent of these complaints came from one person.

 Fly Quiet Awards

-2016 marked the 11th year of the YVR Fly Quiet Awards.
-This annual award acknowledges airlines that demonstrate good noise management practices, with winners selected based on having the lowest average measured noise levels and being in good standing with the YVR Noise Abatement Procedures.
+The annual YVR Fly Quiet Awards acknowledge airlines that demonstrate good noise management practices, with winners selected based on having the lowest average measured noise levels and being in good standing with the YVR Noise Abatement Procedures.
 YVR selects winners based on three aircraft classes: wide body, narrow body and propeller.
-The winners are:
+The winners of the 2017 Fly Quiet Awards are: